hashirbot/TG-FW-BOT/README.md

 5. Choose an option:
    - List Chats: View a list of all chats you're a part of and select the ones to use for message forwarding.
    - Forward Messages: Enter the source chat ID, destination chat ID, and keywords to start forwarding message.
- - Enter Message id use blank for start form first message or file you can use this option when the bot crashes but you want to continue from the stopped session
+   - Enter Message id use blank to start from first message or file,  you can use this option when the bot crashes but you want to continue from the stopped session

 ## Notes